iamrecursion/absol/notes/metacompiler_design_notes.md

 - Needs to check that it is total
 - Descent through every path to show they all terminate
 - Needs to check that semantics validate on the restricted form
-- Needs to check that all cases are covered where restrictions are present.
+- Needs to check that all cases are covered where restrictions are present (this may include a catchall case), cases evaluated in order

 ### Basic Idea
 Needs to perform a graph traversal, marking each node that has been shown to terminate.
 This allows for short circuiting later evaluations if a given node has already been shown to terminate.

+## Compiler TODOs
+These were things done as part of the compiler design, including the parser and verification engine.
+They will provide things to write and reason about in the
+dissertation:

+- Initially unordered toplevel defs and productions changed to ordering:
+	+ This sacrifices flexibility for the ability to do single-pass stateful parses.
+	+ This allows the parser to perform a series of verifications on the spec that are required for correctness (and not related to the semantic) verification engine.